sergejsha/tinybus/README.md

 Functional correctness
 =======
-Functional correctness - a prove that event bus does exaclty what it has to do - is very importaint.
+Functional correctness - a prove that event bus does exaclty what it has to do - is very important.
 That's why TinyBus has over 40 test-cases checking its functionality.

 How to build